-WTB’s President for 2014-15 is Betty Lamb, taking over the term of Joy Pople. has a background in both Christianity and Judaism.
+WTB’s President for 2015-16 is Betty Lamb.
+She has a background in both Christianity and Judaism.
 She taught religious education in the Roman Catholic Church and is now active at both Temple Adath Yeshurun and Temple Society of Concord.
 She is retired from a career in retail and education.
 Betty spends summer months on Murray Isle in the Thousand Islands, where she is the Contract Postmaster and Treasurer of the Murray Isle Association.

-Barbara Bova records the notes from our monthly meetings.
+Barbara Bova, a retired teacher at Jamesville-Dewitt High School, records the notes from our monthly meetings.

-Penny Hart, a native Syracusan, is a licensed local pastor at Gethsemane United Methodist Church and chaplain at Elderwood at Birchwood.
-She has been a volunteer with Contact hotline, worked as a facilitator for its school programand coordinated its Teen Talk radio show.
+Penny Hart is our Vice President.
+She is a native Syracusan and a licensed United Methodist pastor and chaplain at Elderwood at Birchwood.
+She has been a volunteer with Contact hotline, worked as a facilitator for its school program and coordinated its Teen Talk radio show.
 Penny is married with three children, nine grandchildren and one great-grandchild.

 Patti McGuire is involved at St. Lucy’s Roman Catholic Church.
 She works for Bennett Business Services and is the administrator for the Institute of Certified Records Management.
 She enjoys camping, canoeing and biking and volunteers on a “lean-to” rescue team in the Adirondacks.

 Gay Montague led us as President from 2009-2011.
 She is retired from teaching and working with teens in crisis and currently writes children’s books focusing on issues of peace and non-violence.
 She volunteers with local refugees and considers spiritual peacemaking as part of her ministry.
 She and her husband Len have six children and six grandchildren.